PWOB Student Scholarship • SpecialtyCare Medical Mission Fund

 - The applicant will require a letter of acceptance from a charity to join that charity on an upcoming mission however the specific mission date does not need to be included in order to fill out the scholarship application.

 - The recipient will be required to present at the 2024 AmSECT International Conference pursuant to the date of the mission attended.

-The 2023 application period opens on June 26, 2023.
+The 2023 application period opens on June 27, 2023 and closes September 4, 2023.
 If you are currently a perfusion student in the clinical stages of your education with an interest in witnessing and participating in a global effort to share the inspiration and insight of our profession throughout the world, an experience you will never forget, please consider applying.
 The applicant must be currently attending a U.S accredited or candidate-status perfusion program and an AmSECT student member in good standing.

 - Perfusion Without Borders Student Application & Letter of Agreement

 - Supporting Documentation (Attached directly to your application.)